v923z/micropython-usermod/docs/source/usermods_06.rst

 One comment before trying out what we have just implemented: the module is definitely pathological.
 If all you need is a set of constants organised in some way, then you should write it in python.
-There is nothing to be gained by working to C, while python is much more flexible.
+There is nothing to be gained by working in C, while python is much more flexible.

 .. code ::